buildpacks/docs/content/docs/reference/spec/migration/buildpack-api-0.8-0.9.md

 Hand-in-hand with shell removal is the introduction of overridable process arguments.

 In `launch.toml`, `command` is now a list.
 The first element in `command` is the command, and all following entries are arguments that are always provided to the process, regardless of how the application is started.
 The `args` list now designates arguments that can be overridden by the end user - if supported by the platform (platform API version 0.10 and above).
-For further details, see the platform [migration guide][TODO].
+For further details, see the platform [migration guide](/docs/reference/spec/migration/platform-api-0.9-0.10).

 For older platforms (platform API version 0.9 and below), arguments in `args` will be appended to arguments in `command`, negating the new functionality (but preserving compatibility).

 ### Image extensions are supported (experimental)

-Platform 0.10 introduces image extensions as experimental components for customizing build and run-time base images (see [here][TODO] for more information).
+Platform 0.10 introduces image extensions as experimental components for customizing build and run-time base images (see [here](/docs/features/dockerfiles) for more information).

-For more information, see [authoring an image extension][TODO].
+For more information, see [authoring an image extension](/docs/extension-author-guide/create-extension).